paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-019-telecommunications-trade.md

 **(c) Revocations and additional identifications**

-(1) The Trade Representative may at any time, after taking into account the factors described in subsection (b) of this section—
+(1) The Trade Representative may at any time, after taking into account the factors described in subsection (b)—

   (A) revoke the identification of any priority foreign country that was made under this section, or